-In 2014 training courses took place in Monaco, Kazakhstan and France.
-84% of the employees who were scheduled to participate successfully completed the training course and related test.
+In 2015, after Monaco, Kazakhstan and France, training courses took place in West African Countries.
+90% of the employees who were scheduled to participate in 2015 successfully completed the training course and related test.

 The consultation with subsidiaries conducted in 2013 will be repeated in 2016.
 By then six countries will have implemented the specified follow-up of four items listed in the Corporate Social Responsibility overview table: social, local content, ethics and environment.
-The overview table is included and explained in Section IX (see page 54).
+The overview table is included and explained in Section IX (see page 58).
 It enables Dietsmann to assess its continuous improvement.

-In line with the main strategic axis of "knowledge sharing", which was identified last year, the overview table includes a specific indicator for the Dietsmann Initiative related to communities.
+In line with the main strategic axis of "knowledge sharing", which was identified in 2013, the overview table includes a specific indicator for the Dietsmann Initiative related to communities.
 This indicator assesses the number of training days provided to non-Dietsmann employees at the various Company training centers.